spacetelescope/stistools/doc/source/defringe_guide.rst

 .. parsed-literal::

-    Fringe flat data were read from the primary HDU
-    66 pixels in the fringe flat were less than or equal to 0 Imset 1 done
+    Fringe flat data were read from the primary HDU 108 pixels in the fringe flat were less than or equal to 0 Imset 1 done
-    Removing and recreating odvkl3050_drj.fits
     Defringed science saved to odvkl3050_drj.fits